dperezrada/poliglo/README.md

 This example is located in
     examples/numbers

-This workflow example user 3 workers:
+This workflow example uses 3 workers:
 + create_random_number
 + find_even
 + write_numbers_to_file